 - Optional Fields: Fields indicating the collection methods used and any other notes that are important for your Project.

 Step 5: You’ll see the list of your Zones on the left.
-You can click on any of them to see the calibration data that was appended to them.
+You can view calibration data for each mode of travel and click on any of the zones to see the data that was appended to them.
 Click on each of the Zones to check the values were loaded as expected and click Save.

 You’ll now be able to use this Zone Set as a Calibration Zone Set when setting up a Project.